 Where to go canyoning in the Blue Mountains?

-More experienced athletes will be able to explore the multiple Blue Mountain attractions from far higher up as they book a trip to the Claustral Canyon.
+More experienced canyoners will be able to explore the multiple Blue Mountains attractions from far higher up as they book a trip to the Claustral Canyon.

 It is advisable to set aside an entire day for this gloriously challenging canyoning experience.
 Most expeditions start off from Mt Banks and will take you to the summit of Claustral Brook.
 If you want, you can blend canyoning with some abseiling and descent into a truly stunning set of waterfalls known as the Black Hole of Calcutta.